gsipes00/gsipes00/README.md

 # gsipes00

 Hello my name is Gene!
-I am 38 years old at this time of writting in early 2022.
-By career I work as a GIS Specialist for my local government, and by interest I pursue passions outside of work to learn to program.
-I'm still learning exactly what it is I want to do, but currently I am enjoying learning the backend with Node.js and Express.
-As I progress in my studies I am certainly interested in learning more about the front end with React and AJAX.
-One day at a time, and one step at I time, I will continue to follow my passions and see where this interest takes me.
-Ultimately I hope to work in web development one day, and if I keep up the practice it's possible I could reach that goal in 2023.
-Wish me luck!
+I am 38 years old at time of writting in early 2022.
+By career I work as a GIS Specialist for my local government, by passion I am learning web development in my free-time.
+Specifically I am interested in front and backend web development, and I am currently learning the backend API architecture via Node.js, Express, and MongoDB/Mongoose.
+Next my plan is to learn frontend development by way of React and AJAX.
+Besides that I'm a family man with a wife and two young children that I love very much!
 As an aside, I am also extrememly passionate about blockchain technology and follow the development of the Cardano ecosystem closely.
 Cheers!